 MS. COKER: And thank you, Dr. Walsh.
 This is Mary Coker.
 If I may, I just want to add one thing which is really where we're headed, with our ERP system, SAP and Ariba, which is part of SAP as it relates to our purchasing, as we move away from doing the solicitations manually and we move towards doing them with the templates within the Ariba system, it will be automated.

-Therefore, any place that there's numbers and things that would change it would calculate it automatically, so it would -- improvement, as part of our continuous improvement project.
+Therefore, any place that there's numbers and things that would change it would calculate it automatically, so it would --

 DR. LYNCH-WALSH: That would be great.
 MS. COKER: So we are moving to automation which is where we're heading for solicitations that on-line versus, you know, paper that we have to upload in DemandStar and then we have to populate manually.
 So that is our goal.
 So we have that, you know, in our continuous